packofparts/1294-Website/README.md

 (These steps assume you are familiar on how to use git and are able to clone the repository)

 0. Download [Microsoft WebMatrix](http://www.microsoft.com/web/webmatrix/)
-1. When the web installer is down downloading/installing you will get to a splash screen
+1. When the web installer is down downloading/installing click the "Install Now" button
-    * Search for PHP
-    * Click "Add" to PHP 5.5 (Do not add the deferred install)
-    * You should now have 2 programs ready to be installed, WebMatrix and PHP 5.5.
-    * Click "Install Now"
 2. Open WebMatrix
     * Click on "Open"
     * Click on "Folder"
     * Navigate to the Website Repository and click "select folder"
-    * WebMatrix will now install any missing components
+    * WebMatrix will now install PHP and any missing components
 3. Your done!
 Just like Run in the top left to run the server and view the website.

 Using Bootstrap